 I realised how we are all lost in the endless possibilities available to us.
 Our purpose in life is in fact much simpler than we think it is.
 All the dreams, goals and objectives we've set ourselves are only a byproduct of our purpose, which is, to be present:

-to live in the now by detaching ourselves from our habitual thinking patterns that stretch us between the past and the future.
+To live in the now by detaching ourselves from the habitual thinking patterns that stretch us between the past and the future.

-Living in the present will naturally bring about introspection because all our attention will be focused in the now (not in all the baggage we carry and certainly not in the fantasy of how our lives will play out in the future).
+Living in the present will naturally bring about introspection because all our attention will be focused on the now (not on all the baggage we carry and certainly not on the fantasy of how our lives will play out in the future).
 We have to realise that both the past and the future are illusions.
-The past is simply a recollection of all the things we want to remember (whether they be positive or negative), and the future is a created dimension filled with fears, uncertainties and sprinkled with a lot of imagination.
+The past is simply a recollection of all the things we want to remember (whether they be positive or negative), and the future is a created dimension filled with fears, and uncertainties and sprinkled with a lot of imagination.
 Neither of these two 'dimensions' actually exist.

 Wait a second then.
 If the past doesn't exist, and the future doesn't exist, what are we left with?

 We're left with the most valuable dimension that could ever exist.
 The now.